H\"older regularity for collapses of point vortices: Proofs of Hölder regularity in the plane: Theorems and .

 Finally, by hypothesis, $B_P$ satisfies \eqref{hyp:slow center of vorticity}.
 By Lemma \ref{lem:cluster} we know that relation \eqref{eq:pointsStayFar} holds so that \eqref{hyp:slow center of vorticity} becomes

-This means that $t\mapsto B_P(t)$ itself is uniformly Lipschitz and converges as $t\to T$.
-This fact with~\eqref{eq:quasi holder} proves that $x_i$ is converging and the rate of convergence is indeed given by~\eqref{eq:holder bip bip}.
-The fact that the constants of Hölder for the dynamics depends only on $N$, $a_i$ and $\alpha$ is a consequence of Proposition~\ref{prop:prevent collapse}, where the constant $C$ that is given depends only $N$, $a_i$ and $\alpha$. \end{proof}
+This means that $t\mapsto B_P(t)$ itself is uniformly Lipschitz (with a constant depending on $\delta$) and therefore converges as $t\to T$.
+This fact together with~\eqref{eq:x-B_quasi_holder} proves that $x_i$ is converging towards some $x_i^\ast$.
+This also gives a rate of convergence however the Hölder constant depends on $\delta$ because of relation \eqref{BigBrainTime}.
+In order to prove that this constant does not depend on $\delta$, we use an additional argument.